2016 Hätte Hätte Fahrradkette [shoulda woulda coulda] – A Performance Lab (Film)

 - The Film as a Stimulus for a Book Lab

 “Hätte Hätte Fahrradkette [shoulda woulda coulda] – A Performance Lab” like all other film documentaries, forms the basis of the audio-visually supported aesthetic research on the respective performance projects in the Lab Inter Arts.
 Information on the pre-production: project content, project partners, project participants as well as information on the film recording and technical team of the AV documentation, see: “Performance Studio.
 An AV-Documented Experimental Platform”.

 Under this working title the filming of the entire project development takes place in the winter semester 2015-16.
 The filming follows what happens during the improvisation processes on site (“Opera Studio” of the Mozarteum University).
 No script, no content in stock, no predictable camera, micro or headlight position.

 Sighting of all raw material (20 real hours multiplied by 2-3 times synchronous camera hours).
 Sound transcription of everything spoken.
 Description of all image, sound, including voice and instrumental sound motifs with detailed timecode information.
 Analysis and evaluation of the AV raw material.
 Renaming and creation of categories of compositional structures for individual film chapters.
 Selection of film parts as well as image, sound and language motifs as a basis for the preliminary editing concept.
 Creation of a dramaturgical overall idea for the film.
 Assignment of the selected image and sound motifs to the different film chapters.
 Pre editing in an AV studio with subsequent film preview for all those involved in the film project in an event room equipped for film presentations.
-Preliminary edit corrections and subsequent final Edit, film length 92 min., language: German, see full-length Film.
+Preliminary edit corrections and subsequent final Edit, film length 92 min., language: German.
 Sound editing, mixing and final colour grading.

 20 October 2016, 19.00 (Film Premiere)